mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 Layer 2 Relay Agents receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages
 MUST be handled as specified in {{Section 6 of RFC6221}}.

-DHCPv6 servers must be compliant with 4o6 according to {{RFC7341}}.
+DHCPv6 servers is expected to be compliant with 4o6 according to {{RFC7341}}.
 No additional requirements on DHCPv6 servers are set by this specification.

 ## Intermediate relays